a920604a/data-engineering-zoomcamp-2025/project/Readme.md

 ## 5. Data Warehouse

-BigQuery serves as the primary data warehouse for this project:
+BigQuery is the primary data warehouse:

-- External tables created from GCS Parquet files
+- External tables are created from GCS Parquet files.
-- Optimized for analytical queries on GitHub data
+- Optimized for analytical queries on GitHub data.

 ## 6. Transformations

 Data transformations are performed using:

-1. **Python/Pandas**: For initial ETL processing
+1. **Python/Pandas**: For initial ETL processing.
-   - Filtering relevant GitHub events
+   - Filters relevant GitHub events.
-   - Converting to optimized Parquet format
+   - Converts data to optimized Parquet format.

+2. **SQL**: For advanced transformations and analytics in BigQuery.

 ## 7. Dashboard

 The project includes an interactive dashboard for data visualization.

 Key dashboard components:
-- Repository popularity trends over time
+- Repository popularity trends over time.
-- Top trending repositories by watch events
+- Top trending repositories by watch events.
-- User engagement metrics and patterns
+- User engagement metrics and patterns.

 ## 8. Reproducibility

 ### Prerequisites:
-- Google Cloud Platform account with billing enabled
+- Google Cloud Platform account with billing enabled.
-- Docker and Docker Compose
+- Docker and Docker Compose.
-- Terraform
+- Terraform.
-- Python 3.9+
+- Python 3.9+.

 ### Setup and Deployment: